mcglasp/squares/README.md

 Testing this workaround on an iPhone revealed this to be a partial success in that the sounds worked and would turn on and off via the toggle.
 However, they were still significantly delayed, causing them to be a distraction to gameplay, rather than a benefit.

 Further research revealed that the problem did not end with disabled autoplay on iOS/Safari.
 My understanding is that iOS devices have been designed to load audio in a specific way in order to make the browsing experience as swift and quick to load as possible.
 This means that, in order to properly implement audio for iOS and reduce buffer times to a usable degree a far more advanced approach to this aspect of development is required.
-I'm confident that this issue could be addressed via the use of the Web Audio API, but wieghing up the extra development and research time involved in implementing and testing this, against the benefit to the user of the minimum viable product, I felt it was best to address this problem in future development.
+I'm confident that this issue could be addressed via the use of the Web Audio API, but weighing up the extra development and research time involved in implementing and testing this, against the benefit to the user of the minimum viable product, I felt it was best to address this problem in future development.
 In order to make the user experience as satisfying as possible for iOS/Safari users, however, I have implemented a temporary workaround, for which credit goes to the excellent Stack Overflow community.
 I have a function that detects (or, more correctly, infers) the user's operating system and returns a boolean result (eg. isIOS = true/false).
 If this returns true, the sounds toggle will not be displayed and audio will be disabled entirely.
 The general consensus seems to be that OS inference is far from an ideal working practice, however, so I shall endeavour to research this further and remove its necessity as soon as possible.
 My justification for including a less-than-perfect function in my code is that the user experience with broken sound on iOS is far worse than that of someone non-iOS device has been incorrectly recognised as such and therefore has no option to enable sound.

 **Update report, having implemented this feature:** I have been able to test this on a total of five iPhones running iOS 14 and two Android devices (Pixel 4a, Samsung S10) and they all reported the expected behaviour (sounds toggle was not displaying on iOS but was available on Android).
 I also discovered that this issue extends to the Safari desktop/laptop browser, and so I have extended this functionality to take that into account as well.